d5/tengo/README.md

 }
 ```

-## Tengo in Go
+## Embedding Tengo in Go

 To execute Tengo code in your Go codebase, you should use **Script**.
-In the simple use cases, all you need is to do is to create a new Script instance and call its `Script.Run()` function like this:
+In the simple use cases, all you need is to do is to create a new Script instance and call its `Script.Run()` function.

 ```golang
 import "github.com/d5/tengo/script"